agbowlin/lib-logger/docs/api/LogTarget.md

 let log_target = LIB_LOGGER.NewLogTarget();
 ```

-## LogTarget Fields
+### Configuration

-A `LogTarget` stores it configuration information within a `Config` object.
+A `LogTarget` stores all its configuration information within a `Config` object.
-Specific `LogTarget` implementations will append their configuration information to the `Config` object as well.
+Specific `LogTarget` implementations will append their configuration information to the same `Config` object.

 ```javascript
 Config =